fnetai/cli/project/phases/template.md

 **IMPORTANT: After completing this phase:**

 - Add a link to this phase in `./phases/index.md`
-- For Knowledge Phases: Also add a link to the research document in `./research/index.md`
+- For Research Phases: Also add a link to the research document in `./research/index.md`

-## Related Phases
+## Related Links

-- [Previous phase that this builds upon]
-- [Next phase that will build on this]
+- [Related phase if applicable]
+- [Related research if applicable]
+- [Related report if applicable]
+- [Related fundamental if applicable]
+- [Related guide if applicable]
+- [Other relevant reference links if applicable]

+*Note: This is a template file.
+Replace the placeholders with actual content relevant to your phase.
+Keep it simple and focused on the essential information.*